wcm-io/wcm-io-caconfig/extensions/src/site/markdown/context-path-strategies.md

 * **Config path patterns**: Expression to derive the config path from the context path.
 Regex group references like `$1` can be used.
 * **Service Ranking**: Priority of context path strategy

+This strategy detects context paths at absolute parent levels (starting at `/content` with level=0).
+It only accepts paths that match the whitelist and does not match the blacklist, and uses the nearest accepted parent if the current path is not accepted.

 Example:

 ```